Themiscodes/TCP-Client-Server/README.md

 - On the client side the server IP, port number and directory that is requested from the server is given as an argument.
 - A socket is created to connect to the server and the request is sent.
 - Then, for each file of the directory it reads from the socket the file path, metadata and the file itself.
 Using this information it replicates locally the same folder structure.
-- If a file already exists locally it gets deleted and replaced with the new file sent from the server.
+- If a file already exists locally, then it gets deleted and replaced with the new file sent from the server.

 ## Compilation and Execution